Kratom Guides

 (ILLEGAL)

 You cannot buy or possess kratom legally in Vietnam.
-You will not find any suppliers in the country, and importing will result in a fine.
+You will not find any suppliers in the country, and importing it will result in a fine.

-If you’d like to try kratom, but you live in Vietnam, consider traveling to Indonesia, where you’ll be able to find plenty of suppliers.
+If you’d like to try kratom but you live in Vietnam, consider traveling to Indonesia, where you’ll be able to find plenty of suppliers.

-Kratom Laws in South Africa
+Kratom Laws In South Africa

 (LEGAL)

 Kratom is currently legal in South Africa.
-You can find local vendors — however, you should still be careful where you purchase it, though, as it’s well-known that smoke shops and head shops don’t carry the best kratom.
+You can find local vendors — however, you should still be careful where you purchase it, though, as it’s well known that smoke shops and head shops don’t carry the best kratom.
 You could also find a reputable online source and stick with it.

 The Future of Kratom Laws Around the World